-The importance of using photoionization models in the interpretation of broad emission-line variability data is clear (see Goad et al. 1993; O'Brien et al. 1994; O'Brien, Goad & Gondhalekar 1995; Horne, Korista & Goad 2003; Korista & Goad 2004).
-In this contribution, we use a forward modelling approach to investigate, in a controlled manner, the relative importance of several key factors underpinning the measured emission-line response amplitude (responsivity) and delay (or lag) in response to ionizing continuum variations.
-We begin in section 2 by introducing a framework for discussing the emission-line responsivity, distinguishing between the in situ gas responsivity derived from photoionization calculations and the effective line responsivity, $\eta{\rm eff}$ , measured by the observers.
-We then implement an alternative means of measuring $\eta{\rm eff}$ which does not require a correction for the continuum-emission-line delays (Krolik et al. 1991).
+The importance of using photoionisation models in the interpretation of broad emission-line variability data is clear (see Goad et al 1993, O'Brien et al 1994,1995; Korista and Goad 2004; Horne, Korista and Goad 2003).
+In this contribution we use a forward modelling approach to investigate, in a controlled manner, the relative importance of several key factors underpinning the measured emission-line response amplitude (responsivity) and delay (or lag) in response to ionising continuum variations.
+We begin in §2 by introducing a framework for discussing the emission-line responsivity, distinguishing between the in-situ gas responsivity derived from photoionisation calculations and the effective line responsivity, $\eta{\text{eff}}$ , measured by the observers.
+We then implement an alternative means of measuring $\eta{\text{eff}}$ which doesn't require a correction for the continuum-emission-line delays (Krolik et al. 1991).

-In section 3, we introduce a set of controlled RM experiments in which we investigate the sensitivity of the measured emission-line response amplitude (the emission-line responsivity $\eta{\rm eff}$ ) and emission-line delay $\tau$ to the local gas physics, and BLR geometry (radial extent and geometric configuration), for a range of BLR geometries centred about the BLR size and continuum luminosity normalization for the well-studied AGN NGC 5548, driven by continuum light curves with differing characteristic time-scales and variability amplitudes, and moderated by the campaign duration and sampling frequency.
+In §3 we introduce a set of controlled reverberation mapping experiments in which we investigate the sensitivity of the measured emission-line response amplitude (the emission-line responsivity $\eta{\text{eff}}$ ) and emission-line delay $\tau$ to the local gas physics, and BLR geometry (radial extent and geometric configuration), for a range of BLR geometries centred about the BLR size and continuum luminosity normalisation for the well-studied AGN NGC 5548, driven by continuum light-curves with differing characteristic timescales and variability amplitudes, and moderated by the campaign duration and sampling frequency.